Rashigupta379/product-display-categorywise/README.md

 ## Credits

-This project was created by Harsh Kumar.
+This project was created by Rashi Gupta.